OrienteerBAP/Orienteer-Guidebook/triggers.md

 To read more about triggers in OrientDB, see http://orientdb.com/docs/last/Hook.html.

-To create a trigger, derive a class from the abstract class OTriggered.
+To create a trigger, derive a class from the abstract class *OTriggered*.

 ##Class level hooks
 ...